Welcome to my blog!

 1-1½ cups onions, sliced

-1 can water chestnuts
+1 can water chestnuts, sliced

 1½ tbs yellow curry powder

-1-1½ cups chicken broth
+1½ cups chicken broth

-½-¾ cup fresh green peas or frozen
+½-¾ cup fresh green peas (or frozen)

-½ sweet red pepper, sliced
+½ sweet red bell pepper OR green bell pepper, sliced or cut in 1" cubes

-1 tsp soy sauce or tamarni (GF)
+1 tsp soy sauce, tamarni or coconut aminos - (GF)

-1-2 taps white sugar
+1-2 tsps white sugar

-¼-½ tsp powder garlic
+½ tsp garlic powder

-¼-½ tsp powdered ginger
+¼ tsp powdered ginger

-1 can coconut milk (not lite)
+1 -13.5 oz can coconut milk (full fat-not lite)

 White pepper powder